zopefoundation/zopetoolkit/source/steeringgroup/decisions.rst

   Feel free to use that and also feel free to simplify existing ``__init__.py`` modules.
 Just make sure ``setuptools`` is a declared dependency of the package.

+* Moving code around as part of dependency refactoring is worth a feature release (x.y as opposed to x.y.z version number) for the affected packages.
+Changing an import to make use of a new package that came out of such refactoring is also worth a feature release.